- Signs and Symptoms

 - Treatment of broken fingers depends on the type of fracture and the particular bone in the finger that is injured.
 Surgery may be required for fractures causing significant deformity or involving a joint.

-- Complications of a broken finger can include join stiffness, rotation, nonunion, and infection.
+- Complications of a broken finger can include joint stiffness, rotation, nonunion, and infection.

 - After reduction, immobilization, and four to six weeks of healing, the prognosis for healing is excellent for a broken finger.

 - The best medicine for prevention of finger fractures is safety.
 Always use safety equipment when doing activities that may injure the hands.